Tredsite/react-native-mixpanel/README.md

 ```

 ##Notes##
-For more info please have a look at the [official Mixpanel reference](https://mixpanel.com/help/reference/ios) for iOS
+For more info please have a look at the [official Mixpanel reference](https://mixpanel.com/help/reference/ios) for iOS.